In text citation

 The purpose of referencing is to acknowledge the source and to enable the reader to trace the sources.
 Reference data must be accurate, including specific page numbers or specific URLs (web addresses), when otherwise it might be difficult to retrieve the original text.

 For more information see:

-- A general outline of changes from the 5th edition.
-For details of the changes, see APA’s tutorial
+- A general outline of changes from the 6th edition.

 - The American Psychological Association website.